 Treats and Other Diet Variations – Supply grass hay to stimulate natural foraging activities, which help in the prevention of obesity.
 The bonus here is that they also love it!
 Hay is an excellent source of nesting material, as well there are a variety of hays available; however, mice especially enjoy oat hay, which often contains immature seed heads.

-Treats are a great way to help keep your mice from becoming bored with their fare, and stay healthy and active.
+Treats are a great way to help keep your mice from becoming bored with their fare, and staying healthy and active.
 All mice should be introduced to new foods gradually.
-Never more than 5% of their total diet should consist of treats, or about a ½ teaspoon daily.
-These also include mixed seeds and treat sticks.
-Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic diet.
+Never more than 5% of their total diet should consist of treats, or about a ½ tsp daily.
+Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic food.